aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework1.md

 ## Definition of the business need
 ### Problem definition
+There are many different types of public transportation in London.
+Trends in the usage of public transport change due to the certain events such as road closures, construction works and so on.
+In 2020 and 2021, there were a lot of disruption of TfL because of coronavirus pandemic.
+These changes led to the transition of popularity for public transport journeys by type of transport.
+Due to an increased demand for transport and Brexit shortages, there is now a problem of overcrowding and a lack of drivers.

 ### Target audience
+TfL analysts and workers.

 ### Questions to be answered using the dataset
+Trends in the usage of transport types in London can help TfL analysts to come up with better project plans and approaches.

 ### Suggested web app
+Web app can show graphs such as changes in the popularity of certain journey types.

 ## Data preparation and exploration
 ### Data preparation